Overview

 • Below are params that you should send with every HTTP request to Pipedream’s MCP server.

-• To enable broad support for various MCP clients, you can pass these params via HTTP headers or as query params on the URL.
+• You can pass them as HTTP headers or as query parameters on the URL.

 HeaderQuery ParamValueRequired?